owlowlyowl/.dotfiles/README.md

 # .dotfiles
 Cross platform configuration.

+- [GNU stow](https://www.gnu.org/software/stow/) - a symlink farm manager which
+takes distinct packages of software and/or data located in separate directories on the filesystem, and makes them appear to be installed in the same place.
 - [pixi](https://prefix.dev) - a fast software package manager built on top of the existing conda ecosystem.
 Spins up development environments quickly on Windows, macOS and Linux.